Go to Twin Peaks Table of Contents for a note on the analysis.

 Cooper is shown as being about 75 inches tall in the photo, which is 3 inches taller than what his height is given as being.

 The date of birth is off by many years as it supposedly should be (originally was) April 19, 1954.
 That's a difference of 19 years.
 Also, is the 9/22 supposed to be his arrest date?
 For if it is then that is a Thursday, when Thursday is when Ruth was killed and Monday is when Cooper's doppelganger was picked up.
-This is off and I don't know how to explain it, just as I don't know how to explain the birthdate being off by 19 years.
+This is off, but then my estimated timeline could be off.
+What can't be explained is a birthdate being off by 19 years and anybody possibly believing that Cooper was born in 1973.
+Kyle MacLachlan was born in 1960 which would have made him 56 in 2016.
+Mr. C is obviously not 43.
+If born in 1973, he would have ben 16 when Laura Palmer was murdered.

 Cut to the darkness of the observation room.